codematsing/cookiecutter-django/{{cookiecutter.project_slug}}/docs/deployment-settings.rst

     # gunicorn will replace manage.py runserver
     .prod_venv/bin/gunicorn config.wsgi --bind 0.0.0.0:8000

-    # open site to at port 8000 if no nginx configuration yet to see if app is running
+    # open site to at port 8000 if no nginx/apache configuration yet to see if app is running

-    # in the succeeding section, nginx will refer to the gunicorn port for load balancing
+    # in the succeeding section, nginx/apache will refer to the gunicorn port for load balancing

 .. tip::

     Add service to gunicorn to make sure that the system will run each restart of the system

-    Create gunicorn services for each app you will deploy in your server
+    Create Gunicorn services for each app you will deploy in your server

 .. code-block:: shell

     # /etc/systemd/system/<app_name>.socket
+    [Unit]
     Description=gunicorn socket for <app_name> web app

     [Socket]